Greenbank

 Greenbank has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 142 projects that are expected to influence the area.
+Area's performance is significantly influenced by changes in local infrastructure.
+AreaSearch has identified 136 projects that may impact the area.
 Notable projects include Greenbank Town Centre Redevelopment, Willowbrook Estate, Covella Estate, and Greenbank Town Centre (Greenbank Shopping Centre Expansion & Residential Precinct).
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.